austinthaldorfhuelsbeck/cv/readme.md

 _Fall 2023 - Present_

-- Developing a CRM and website builder customized for wedding industry professionals.
+> Developing a CRM and website builder for the wedding industry, featuring customizable templates and an intuitive UI for easy content management by users.
-- Implementing cutting-edge frameworks and libraries to deliver a highly customizable and user-friendly platform that can scale while maintaining stability.
+> Implementing cutting-edge frameworks and libraries to deliver a highly customizable and user-friendly platform that can scale while maintaining stability.

 **Developer, Freelance**